Photo: A mural on Broadway in Monticello, New York.

 Restrictions on Inpatient Rehabilitation Services

-Compounding the limited number of residential facilities are length-of-stay restrictions.
-Insurance typically does not pay for residential treatment beyond thirty days.
-Therefore, patients (and their families) must often pay for long-term care out of pocket.
-One mother estimates she spent $95,000 on eighteen months of rehab for her daughter, while another says she paid tens of thousands of dollars a month.
+Even though options for residential treatment exist in Sullivan, length-of-stay restrictions can make it difficult for people to utilize those services.
+Insurance typically does not pay for residential treatment beyond 30 days.
+Therefore patients (and their families) must often pay for long-term care out of pocket.
+One mother estimates she spent 95 thousand dollars on 18 months of rehab for her daughter in another state, while another says she paid tens of thousands of dollars a month.
 Needless to say, most families don’t have that kind of money.

 - Require medically supervised detox — because withdrawal is often accompanied by unpleasant and potentially fatal side effects, rehabs typically refer out for detox.